jonnnnyw/php-phantomjs/_version_4/2-installation.md

     use JonnyW\PhantomJs\Client;

     $client = Client::getInstance();
-    $client->setPhantomJs('/path/to/phantomjs');
+    $client->getEngine()->setPath('/path/to/phantomjs');
 {% endhighlight %}

-> #### Important
-> The PHP PhantomJS library also requires a `phantomloader` file that comes bundled with the library and is installed to the bin folder defined in your `composer.json` file.
-If you are setting a custom path to the PhantomJS executable, you need to make sure that the `phantomloader` file can be found in the bin folder it was installed to.
->
-> See below if you wish to use a custom bin folder.

-If you would like composer to install all executable files to a custom bin location when installing dependencies, set the bin dir location in your project's `composer.json` file:
+If you would like composer to install the PhantomJS executable to a custom bin location when installing dependencies, set the bin dir location in your project's `composer.json` file:

 {% highlight yaml %}